Drawing Central & South America | Inspiring Locations Across the Continent

 Yes, but work quickly and discreetly to capture movement.

-Are landscapes easy to sketch in South America?
+Are landscapes easy to sketch there?

 Yes, though the dramatic forms may challenge your perspective skills.